aospapp/aosp/system/extras/simpleperf/doc/android_application_profiling.md

 Simpleperf supports controlling recording from application code.
 Below is the workflow:

-1. Run `api_profiler.py prepare` to enable simpleperf recording on a device.
-The script needs to run every time the device reboots.
+1. Run `api_profiler.py prepare -p <package_name>` to allow an app recording itself using simpleperf.
+By default, the permission is reset after device reboot.
+So we need to run the script every time the device reboots.
+But on Android >= 13, we can use `--days` options to set how long we want the permission to last.

 2. Link simpleperf app_api code in the application.
 The app needs to be debuggable or profileableFromShell as described [here](#prepare-an-android-application).
 Then the app can